-Conflict of one sort or another is something faced by everyone.
-We expect students to resolve all conflicts peacefully Violence is not
+Ш Conflict of one sort or another is something faced by everyone.
+AND THE RESIDENCE OF THE SECTION OF

-☐ We expect students to resolve all conflicts peacefully.
-Violence is not an option.

-Peer Mediation is designed to help students reflectively process and solve problems by peaceful means.
+- ☐ We expect students to resolve all conflicts peacefully.
+Violence is not an option. - Peer Mediation is designed to help students reflectively process and solve problems by peaceful means.
 Staff members and specially trained students are available to help you solve problems.
 They will help you to learn to listen better, to see and understand others' points of view as well as your own, to "read" and to respond to situations more skillfully and creatively.